drovak/os8diskserver/SerialDisk/docs/how-to.md

 	$UN RK8E

-	$UN RK05

-	$UN RX02

-	$UN TD8A

-	$UN RL0

 	$

-Now we can LOad the newly-assembled handlers into BUILD.
+Now we can LOad the newly-assembled handlers into BUILD, and INsert the handlers we need.
+In order to keep the number of handlers under 15 for BUILD to work properly, we'll also need to DElete another couple of handlers;

-	$LO SYS:DSKNSY
+I chose to get rid of the DECtape handlers.

 	$LO SYS:DSKSYS

 	$PR

 	KL8E: *TTY
-	SRV :  SYS   SRV0  SRV1
-	SDSK:  SD0   SD1   SD2   SD3
+	RK05: *RKA0 *RKB0 *RKA1 *RKB1  RKA2  RKB2  RKA3  RKB3
+	RX02: *RXA0 *RXA1
+	TD8A: *DTA0 *DTA1
+	RL0 : *RL0A *RL0B
+	SDSK:  SYS   SDA0  SDB0

 	DSK=RK8E:SYS
-	$

-Let's INsert the handlers we need and configure DSK: to a valid handler.
-As it is currently, SYS=SRV0=SD0 and SRV1=SD1; that is, they point to the same partitions on the server, which are the two partitions on the first disk.
-SD2 and SD3 point to the two partitions on the optional second disk.
-However, SDSK is the non-system handler and can be used even if your system disk is not the SerialDisk server.

-	$IN SRV:SYS,SRV1
+	$IN SDSK:SYS,SDA0,SDB0

+	$LO SYS:DSKNSY

+	$PR

+	KL8E: *TTY
+	RK05: *RKA0 *RKB0 *RKA1 *RKB1  RKA2  RKB2  RKA3  RKB3
+	RX02: *RXA0 *RXA1
+	TD8A: *DTA0 *DTA1
+	RL0 : *RL0A *RL0B
+	SDSK: *SYS  *SDA0 *SDB0
+	SDSK:  SDA0  SDB0  SDA1  SDB1

+	DSK=RK8E:SYS
-	$IN SDSK:SD0,SD1,SD2,SD3
+	$IN SDSK:SDA1,SDB1

 	$DSK=SYS

+	$DE DTA0-1

 	$PR

 	KL8E: *TTY
-	SRV : *SYS   SRV0 *SRV1
-	SDSK: *SD0  *SD1  *SD2  *SD3

-	DSK=SRV:SYS
+	RK05: *RKA0 *RKB0 *RKA1 *RKB1  RKA2  RKB2  RKA3  RKB3
+	RX02: *RXA0 *RXA1
+	TD8A:  DTA0  DTA1
+	RL0 : *RL0A *RL0B
+	SDSK: *SYS  *SDA0 *SDB0
+	SDSK:  SDA0  SDB0 *SDA1 *SDB1

+	DSK=SDSK:SYS
 	$

-I've chosen DSK: as SYS (the first partition on the primary disk), but this can be SRV1: if you prefer.
+As it is currently, SYS=SDA0; that is, they point to the same partition on the server.
+By LOading the system handler first, we can ensure that the system uses the system handler for the first two partitions.
+That way, OS/8 only has to go to the disk to fetch the non-system handler for SDA1/SDB1.

 Now it's time to BOot the system, configuring it the way we have described.
 Once built, save BUILD so that next time we call it for modifications, it knows what the current configuration is.
-Unfortunately, SYS: is virtually full right now (with one block free), so you'll have to save it to SD1:.
+Unfortunately, SYS: is virtually full right now (with one block free), so you'll have to save it to SDB0:.
 No worries; you can copy it over to
 SYS: later once you free up some blocks.

 	$BO
 	SYS BUILT
-	.SAVE SD1 BUILD
+	.SAVE SDB0 BUILD

 	.

 That's it!
 You're all done.
-To test out the handlers, try printing the directory of SD1.
+To test out the handlers, try printing the directory of SDB0.
 If this works, you know you've successfully gotten the handlers installed.

-	.DIR SD1:/P
+	.DIR SDB0:/P

 	ABSLDR.SV   6            RL2SY .BH   2            DHTAAC.DG  17
+	CCL   .SV  31            RL20  .BH   2            DHTABC.DG  13
+	DIRECT.SV   7            RL21  .BH   2            DHTMAB.DG  17
 [snip]
+	RL0   .BH   2            DHKLBB.DG  13            RKCOPY.DG   5
+	RL1   .BH   2            DHKLCD.DG   8            BUILD .SV  37

-	RLC   .BH   2            DHLAAB.DG  13            BUILD .SV  37
+	RLC   .BH   2            DHLAAB.DG  13

-	 159 Files in 2810 Blocks -  382 Free blocks
+	 158 FILES IN 2799 BLOCKS -  393 FREE BLOCKS

 	.